Pediatric Speech Language Pathologist Resume Example

 You want to call out your experience in acute care, schools, teletherapy, or rehab centers.
 Employers look for settings that match their needs.

-There are dozens of SLP specialties.
+There are dozens of SLP specialties, and reviewing a language tutor cover letter can give you ideas for highlighting your own expertise.
 Listing AAC, voice disorders, dysphagia, or bilingual therapy helps you stand out.
 Keep this section clear and targeted.

 Wrapping up, a focused clinical section pulls your whole resume together.
 It shows you bring real-world, relevant expertise to the table.